omril321/skip-lib-check-examples/2-invalid-types-are-any/README.md

-# skipLibCheck Example 1 - Ignoring Errors
+# skipLibCheck Example 2 - Invalid types treated as any

 In this example, you can see that `tsc` treats invalid types as `any` when `skipLibCheck` is enabled.